-Admission requirements: Prerequisites of course Analog CMOS ICs: Recommended: Prior knowledge from the modules Higher Mathematics, Physics, and the Foundations of Electrical Engineering, Materials of Electrical Engineering, Semiconductor Devices, Signal Theory, System Theory.
-Contents: Contents of the course Analog CMOS ICs: Short Description The course provides basic knowledge on analogue circuit technology with particular regard to complementary MOS transistors.
-Contents Based on simplified as well as advanced current-voltage characteristics of MOS transistors, analogue amplifier circuits are introduced and analyzed with respect of its DC behavior.
+Prerequisites of course Analog CMOS ICs:

+Recommended: Prior knowledge from the modules Higher Mathematics, Physics, and the Foundations of Electrical Engineering, Materials of Electrical Engineering, Semiconductor Devices, Signal Theory, System Theory.

+Contents of the course Analog CMOS ICs:

+The course provides basic knowledge on analogue circuit technology with particular regard to complementary MOS transistors.

+Based on simplified as well as advanced current-voltage characteristics of MOS transistors, analogue amplifier circuits are introduced and analyzed with respect of its DC behavior.
 Next, frequency performance, noise, effects of feed-backs, stability, non-linearity, and impacts of fabrication related asymmetries are considered.
 Further circuits such as oscillators, reference voltage sources, and switched capacitors are discussed.
 The course concludes with remarks on modeling and layout issues of basic devices.

-5 Learning outcomes and competences: Domain competence: After attending the course, the students will be able to • analyse the characteristics of analogue circuits using scientific methods • and can make creative use of the acquired knowledge in the circuit design process.
-Key qualifications: The students make use of methodic knowledge for systematic problem analysis, • consolidate their basic knowledge by practical training, • enhance their creative abilities, • and gain foreign language competences related to the field.
-6 Assessments: □Module exam (MP) □Partial module exams (MTP) Weighting for the Duration or Type of examination zu scope module grade Written or Oral Examination or Presentati-120-180 min or 100% a) 30-45 min or 30 min 7 Study Achievement: none
+- analyse the characteristics of analogue circuits using scientific methods - and can make creative use of the acquired knowledge in the circuit design process.

+- make use of methodic knowledge for systematic problem analysis, - consolidate their basic knowledge by practical training, - enhance their creative abilities, - and gain foreign language competences related to the field.

-Prerequisites for participation in examinations:
+6 A Assessments: -------------- --------------

+⊠Final module exam (MAP)

+□Module exam (MP)

+□Partial module exams (MTP)

+zu Type of examination Duration or scope Weighting for the module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

-9 Prerequisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
+The credit points are awarded after the module examination (MAP) was passed.